Best & Worst Chevrolet Corvette Years

 • Power steering: Occasional loss of assist – also not great

-While not a total disaster, these problems put a dent in the 2017’s reliability rep. If you’re shopping C7s, maybe give this year a pass.
+While not a total catastrophe, these problems put a dent in the 2017’s reliability rep. If you’re shopping C7s, maybe give this year a pass.

 Inquisitive about the details?

-Check out NHTSA’s 2017 Corvette recalls and complaints.
+Check out NHTSA’s 2017 Corvette recalls and problems.

 Best & Worst Years for Chevrolet Corvette 8th Generation (2020-Present)